Magforum logo links to homepage

-Digital magazines: a history
+Digital magazines: news and a history timeline

 by Tony Quinn